mklabs/vimfiles/readme.md

 - Filer: [NERDTree][] (might switch to vimfiler, or use both)
-- Finder: [fzf][], switched from ctrl-p to fzf for the support of neovim's async features.
+- Finder: [fzf][], fallback to ctrl-p for windows where fzf is not available
 - Status bar: [vim-airline][], switched from powerline
 - Theme: [Oceanic Next][] theme used by default, but configuration includes alternative themes such as [base16-vim][], [oceandeep][] and tomorrow